magneticio/vamp2setup/README.md

 At this point in the tutorial you succesfully mapped two hostnames to two separate subsets of a Service and are able to send requests to them from outside the Cluster.

 Having done that, let's try something else.
-Go back to List Virtual Cluster and select vamp-test2, then select Application app2 from List Application.
+Go back to List Virtual Cluster and select vamp-test2, as you can see we have an Application app2 running in this Virtual Cluster.
 This time you are going to create a single Virtual Service that will respond to a single hostname to the outside world and that will dispatch requests to either Service svc-1 or a new Service.
 Dispatching of the requests will be regulated by the url invoked and the url itself will be rewritten before making the actual call to the Service itself.
 Let's start with the easy stuff, that is creating the Service, Destination Rule and Gateway.